PopovEvgeniy/grpdecompiler/readme.txt

 Run as root to install: make install
 Run as root to uninstall: make uninstall

-Version history
+Version history.

 0.1-0.9: The internal unstable builds.
 1.0-1.0.4: The stable branch.
-1.0.5–1.3: The small changes in the source code.
+1.0.5-1.3: The small changes in the source code.
 1.4: The source code has improved.
 Linux support has been added.
 1.5: The small changes in the source code.
 1.6: The small bug with the output file names has been fixed.